-TEAM SPORTS AND EXTRA - CURRICULAR ACTIVITIES
+EXTRA-CURRICULAR ACTIVITIES

-Philosophy
+TEAM SPORTS Philosophy

-Students are encouraged to participate in extra-curricular athletics to further their education intellectually, socially, spiritually and physically.
+Students are encouraged to participate in extracurricular athletics to further their education intellectually, socially, spiritually and physically.
 The coaches of these activities will realize and impress on the students that these activities are offered as part of their total educational needs.
 Students participating in these activities must keep a proper balance in their attitude toward their total education.
-Any student who neglects his/her studies (as defined in the athletic policy manual) may be denied participating in athletics because he/she lacks the ability to achieve well in academic fields.
+Any student who neglects his/her studies (as defined in the athletic policy manual) may be denied participation in these activities until he/she shows the proper balance.
+No student may be deprived of the privilege of participating in athletics because he/she lacks the ability to achieve well in academic fields.
 Students must be judged on their efforts not on their results.